nguyenngockhank/nguyenngockhank.github.io/notes/kungfu/case-study/youtube/index.md

 It consists of the following components:

-- User: A user watches YouTube on devices such as a computer, mobile phone, or smart TV.
+- **User**: A user watches YouTube on devices such as a computer, mobile phone, or smart TV.
-- Load balancer: A load balancer evenly distributes requests among API servers.
+- **Load balancer**: A load balancer evenly distributes requests among API servers.
-- API servers: All user requests go through API servers except video streaming.
+- **API servers**: All user requests go through API servers except video streaming.
-- Metadata DB: Video metadata are stored in Metadata DB.
+- **Metadata DB**: Video metadata are stored in Metadata DB.
 It is sharded and replicated to meet performance and high availability requirements.
-- Metadata cache: For better performance, video metadata and user objects are cached.
+- **Metadata cache**: For better performance, video metadata and user objects are cached.
-- Original storage: A blob storage system is used to store original videos.
-A quotation in Wikipedia regarding blob storage shows that: “A Binary Large Object (BLOB) is a collection of binary data stored as a single entity in a database management system” [6].
+- **Original storage**: A blob storage system is used to store original videos.
+A quotation in Wikipedia regarding blob storage shows that: “*A Binary Large Object (BLOB) is a collection of binary data stored as a single entity in a database management system*”.
-- Transcoding servers: Video transcoding is also called video encoding.
+- **Transcoding servers**: Video transcoding is also called video encoding.
 It is the process of converting a video format to other formats (MPEG, HLS, etc), which provide the best video streams possible for different devices and bandwidth capabilities.
-- Transcoded storage: It is a blob storage that stores transcoded video files.
+- **Transcoded storage**: It is a blob storage that stores transcoded video files.
-- CDN: Videos are cached in CDN.
+- **CDN**: Videos are cached in CDN.
 When you click the play button, a video is streamed from the CDN.
-- Completion queue: It is a message queue that stores information about video transcoding completion events.
+- **Completion queue**: It is a message queue that stores information about video transcoding completion events.
-- Completion handler: This consists of a list of workers that pull event data from the completion queue and update metadata cache and database.
+- **Completion handler**: This consists of a list of workers that pull event data from the completion queue and update metadata cache and database.

 Now that we understand each component individually, let us examine how the video uploading flow works.
 The flow is broken down into two processes running in parallel.